 Ultimately, a comprehensive lease agreement should also include the tenant’s rights to sublet in California.

-Tenants may be allowed to sublet the property unless otherwise explicitly stated in the rental agreement.
+Tenants may be allowed to sublet the property unless otherwise explicitly stated in the rental agreement by the landlord.
 As a landlord, you have the liberty to include a section in the lease that tenants must obtain your permission before they can sublet.

 The request for approval should be in writing and would ideally be sent through certified mail.